grokify/ringcentral-sdk-ruby/docs/usage/messages/Fax-Messages.md

 RingCentral supports 29 file types including PDF, TIFF, DOCX, DOC, XLSX, XLS, RTF, HTML, XML and many more.
 These are listed in the [API Developer Guide](https://developers.ringcentral.com/api-docs/) along with the accepted MIME types.

+### Is there a limit on fax file size?

+Fax files are limited to 20 MB or 200 pages.

 ### Is providing a filename in the Content-Disposition header necessary?

 A filename isn't necessary but if you provide one, it will be displayed in the [RingCentral Online Account Portal](https://service.ringcentral.com).